Enrollment for the 2018–2019 School Year Begins January 2, 2018

 North Star Academy Open Enrollment

 North Star Academy (NSA) will hold an open enrollment on January 2 of each year.
-The first open enrollment period will be held from January 2 through January 30.
-A second open enrollment will start on January 31.
-Additional open enrollments will be held on an as-needed-basis later in the spring and throughout the summer months.
+The first open enrollment period will be held from January 2 (starting at 8:00am MST) through January 31.
+Additional open enrollments will be held as needed.

 A lottery will be held after each OE period.
 Families will be notified via e-mail of their child’s acceptance into the school through the computerized lottery program.
 Families selected will be notified of the next steps in the registration process and what time line they will need to follow.

 Please keep in mind if you apply for the current school year and your child is not selected through the lottery program, you will need to re-enroll in the database for the next school year.
 Students not chosen through the lottery program will not be “rolled over” to the next school year.
 Preferences allowed by law for employees, founding board members, or siblings of current students will be allowed in accordance with our charter application and state and federal laws.

 Although students currently attending NSA will not be placed in a lottery each year, we may ask those families to “recommit” and complete a new registration packet each year.
 The intent to return period will start January 10, 2018.
 The deadline to declare your intent to return is January 31, 2018.